lamhq/tech-notes/pages/devops/aws/big-data/data-pipeline.md

 ## Components

-- Pipeline Definition: Specify the business logic of your data management needs.
+**Pipeline Definition**: Specify the business logic of your data management needs.

-- Managed Compute: The service will create EC2 instances to perform your activities - or leverage existing EC2.
+**Managed Compute**: The service will create EC2 instances to perform your activities - or leverage existing EC2.
 Activities are pipeline components that define the work to perform.

-- Task Runners: Task runners (EC2 instances) will poll for different tasks and perform them when found.
+**Task Runners**: Task runners (EC2 instances) will poll for different tasks and perform them when found.

-- Data Nodes: Define the locations and types of data that will be input and output.
+**Data Nodes**: Define the locations and types of data that will be input and output.

 ## Example diagram